by Marty Dodson

 You’re “inspired” to write.

 I have had many people tell me that they just “woke up with this song in their head” or that they were “given” a song and didn’t really know where it came from.
 Sometimes inspiration just strikes and it seems as if we are simply writing it down as it comes to us.
+Those inspired messages need to be honed, crafted and played for people.

 Some people love to perform, but they aren’t into performing cover songs.
 So, they write their own material.
 Often these people are trying to define themselves as performers.
+If you enjoy letting your audience get to know you better through your original songs, that can be a great motivation to write.

 Writing is therapy.